Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials: Connection formula

 As usual, we denote

-In order to obtain the connection formula, we follow a similar technique to \cite[Lemma 2]{SGV16} or \cite[Sect.
-2]{maRon}.
-Since the sequence of orthogonal polynomials $\{P_n\}_{n\geq 0}$ forms a basis of the linear space $\mathbb{P}_n[x]$ of polynomials with real coefficients of degree at most $n,$ we can write
+In order to obtain the connection formula, we use a similar technique to the one used in \cite[Lemma 2]{SGV16} or \cite[Section 2]{maRon}.
+Since the sequence of orthogonal polynomials $\{P_n\}_{n\geq 0}$ is a basis of the linear space $\mathbb{P}_n[x]$ of polynomials with real coefficients of degree at most $n,$ we write